GameWizzard2/Pong/README.md

 # Pong
 This project is a modern take on the classic Pong game, implemented using HTML, CSS, and JavaScript.
 Its main goal serves as a fun introduction to game development with web technologies, demonstrating the power of JavaScript in creating interactive and dynamic applications.

-Player Controls: Players controls the right paddle using a mouse.
+Player Controls: Players controls the right paddle using a mouse or through the up and down arrow keys.
 The left paddle is controlled by the computer.

 Score Tracking: The game keeps track of the score for both the player and the computer.